Since I made my way through to the industry, I always wanted to go deeper and understand the nuts and bolts of the applications I was working on.

 Once again I learned that, with a bit of determination and some hard work, almost anything is possible.

 The role of a Ruby on Rails developer

 It didn't take long for me to realise that it was a good decision.
 Don't get me wrong, our QA department is great.
 Our QAs are the best damn professionals I know, but for me personally, writing code and watching it change the application and just working (or not) is the most satisfying thing ever.

-In the beginning, I was super excited about almost any task, small or big, even if it involved many hours of mundane debugging.
+In the beginning, I was extremely excited about almost any task, small or big, even if it involved many hours of mundane debugging.
 I was finally doing things I liked for the whole day.

 Because being a developer at Netguru isn't only about writing code.
 It's about delivering solutions that solve the right problems, the right way.
 I'm super happy when, after hours of consulting how a new feature should look, behave, be built, and broken down into tasks, after being involved as a part of a team that wrote this solution and shipped it to production, we hear from the client that it helped their users in some way.
 That we made someone's life easier.
 This is the reason I like my job here.